kineticadb/kinetica-api-cpp/README.md

         -   Which doesn't attempt to autofind boost and explicitly specifies the include and lib directories.
 -   Change into the newly created and appropriately named `build-RelWithDebInfo` directory.
--   Run cmake in the build directory, specifying any required options and the root of the source directory.
+-   Run cmake in the build directory, specifying any extra options and the root of the source directory.
     -   Ex. `$ cmake ../`
     -   Run the same cmake command a second time to ensure things are setup correctly.